CANIS: The Beginning

 As of this writing, CANIS is 6 months into existence and in a short time has built a loyal group of customers who appreciate the quality of our gear, experiencing everything life has to offer, and sharing their stories with the CANIS Team.
 For Efurd and Geser, CANIS is a welcome addition to an already overflowing personal and professional life.
 While “work” gets a lot of their time, its focus on family and finding time to get away in the outdoors further connects the duo and provides a perfect work/life balance to keep the mind and body fresh for new ideas and innovation.

 For Efurd, CANIS is the passion project he has always wanted.
 It is a dramatic departure from his “day job” as CEO of the commodity trading company Blackhive Corp, also based in Fayetteville, AR.
-After he clocks out at the office, Efurd goes into full Dad-mode to he and his wife Julie’s 4 kids as coach of both a travel baseball and hockey team for his oldest son, assistant baseball coach for his youngest son, and #1 fan in the stands to his two girls’ dance, cheer, and other activities.
+After he clocks out at the office, Efurd goes into full Dad-mode to his 4 kids as coach of both a travel baseball and hockey team for his oldest son, assistant baseball coach for his youngest son, and #1 fan in the stands to his two girls’ dance, cheer, and other activities.
 Throw in a morning and noon workout and a few weeks a year to hunt, and the plate is full.

 Marcel burns the candle at both ends as well as his company Development Never Stops continues to live up to its name by consistently innovating for brands all over the world.
 In addition to CANIS and Development Never Stops, he also runs several other companies in textile development and distribution and spends about 3 months a year in garment production factories around the world.
 For balance and to recharge, Geser lives with his girlfriend, Tina, and their 8-month-old daughter in between Zurich and Bavaria.
 As a former competitive athlete, he still makes time to mountain and road bike, ski, golf, and spends as much time in the mountains as possible.